abouchard-ds/QA.d/README.md

 QA.d (**Q**uantitative **A**nalysis **d**ataset) is a small project consisting of bash scripts to automatically create a dataset by downloading historical stock data as CSV/JSON files.

 A dataset created with this program can be of a sizable amount.
-If you take all Canadian and American stocks without exclusion (debentures, warrants, preferred shares, etc.) you could get approximately 4gb of data (**~16,000 individual files and a big file of 3gb containing 44,500,000 observations**).
+If you take all canadian and american securities without exclusion (debentures, warrants, preferred shares, etc.) you could get approximately >4gb of data (**~16,000 individual files and a big file containing ~44,500,000 observations**).

 ## Objective
 The project is about generating a large amount of data related to each other in multiple files and/or one big file.
 More specifically:

-- this is a bash scripting project; exploring the limitations and benefits of bash;
+- this is a bash project; exploring the limitations and benefits of bash;
-- nothing is faster than base OS level: if it can be done relatively simply with the base, why do it differently;
+- nothing is faster than base OS level: if it can be done relatively simply with bash, why do it differently;
-- the goal is simulating big data stuff: ingestion, data wrangling/preprocessing, simulating ETLs;
+- simulating big data stuff: data ingestion, data wrangling/preprocessing, simulating ETLs;
 - practice parralel processing (xargs, parralel,...) on multiple files;
-- practice with multiples files in Python and R or both (py2R, feather);
+- practice with multiples files in Python, R and both;
 - load those files into an HDFS (hadoop distributed file system);
 - maybe you want to practice with Excel at its maximum capacity;
 - importing data in multiple database engine, exploring external tables and so on;
-- doing something uncommon (you'll always see this done in python and R, which are slower and need installation);
+- the pleasure of doing something uncommon (you'll always see this done in python and R, which have overhead and need installation);
 - transaction benchmarking, hardware/os testing, statistical analysis, machine learning algorithms;
 - the data is real, you could take financial decisions with it.